OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

         Zone="AsideFirst" Name="" CssClasses="" />
     </Data>

-So instead of pulling data from three different tables (IdentityPart, CommonPart and WidgetPart) Orchard just selects the single XML block and checks in there.
+So instead of pulling data from three different tables (`IdentityPart`, `CommonPart` and `WidgetPart`) Orchard just selects the single XML block and checks in there.
 The `Retrieve()` and `Store()` methods automatically keep this data and the individual database tables in sync for you.

 Why not just use the XML infoset all the time?
 If you need to sort the data or filter it then its actually quicker to do this all within the SQL database server rather than extracting everything and sorting / filtering it after.